 - Set Instant Pot to SAUTE.
 Add the oil.
 Once hot, add the beef.
 Cook, stirring occasionally, until the meat is browned on all sides, about 6 to 8 minutes.

-- While the beef cooks, steam the broccoli according to package directions and set side.
+- While the beef cooks, steam the broccoli according to package directions and set aside.
 Whisk together the cornstarch slurry.

 Join today and start saving your favorite recipes